LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/googlymoogly/README.md

 `validate.js` is where you come in.
 We have some code there in place, but there are 6 `TODO`s left for you.

-In this ssignment you will probably use the following properties and functions:
+There are a lot of equally valid methods available for traversing and manipulating the DOM, but you will probably use the following properties and functions:

 *For DOM Elements*
 * `innerHTML`
 * `className`
+* `getElementById()` (watch out! capital I, lowercase d)
 * `querySelector()`

 *For Arrays and Strings*